Click Here to View the Draft Comprehensive Plan and Provide Feedback

 APPROVAL OF MINUTES

-Mr. Sullivan reported that he reviewed the above minutes and moved the minutes be approved.
-Ms. Duvall seconded the motion and there being five (5) yea votes, and no (0) nay votes for the October 14, 2025 Council Meeting & Workshop minutes the motion was declared carried followed by a roll call vote.
+Vice Mayor Fisher reported that she reviewed the above minutes and moved the minutes be approved.
+Mr. Sullivan seconded the motion and there being six (6) yea votes, and no (0) nay votes for the December 2, 2025 Council Meeting & Workshop minutes the motion was declared carried followed by a roll call vote.

 PROCLAMATIONS, SPECIAL PRESENTATIONS, AWARDS, SPECIAL RESOLUTIONS, APPOINTMENTS TO BOARDS AND COMMISSIONS